There’s misinformation about using WhatsApp in China, and I’m here to tell you the truth.

 What other social media sites are banned in China?

 All the big foreign ones including Facebook, Instagram, TikTok, and X (formerly Twitter).
 Both the apps and social media websites are blocked.
-The good news is you can access these sites in China with a VPN, provided you download the VPN before you arrive.
+The good news is you can access these sites in China with a VPN or eSIM, provided you install it before you arrive.